fbcaires/filipebcaires.com/content/authors/admin/_index.md

 title: Filipe B. Caires
 ---

-I am a third year PhD candidate in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics), in Florence, Italy.
+I am a fourth year PhD student in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics), in Florence, Italy.
 In my research, I apply microeconometric methods to study policy-relevant questions.
 My main interests are in labour and public economics.

 I work under the supervision of [Andrea Ichino](https://andreaichino.it) and [Thomas Crossley](https://sites.google.com/site/tfcrossley/).

-Between April and September, I will be visiting the Directorate for Employment, Labour, and Social Affairs at the [OECD](https://www.oecd.org/els/).
+From April and September, I am visiting the Directorate for Employment, Labour, and Social Affairs at the [OECD](https://www.oecd.org/els/).

+I will be visiting the Department of Applied Economics at [HEC Montréal](https://www.hec.ca/en/iea/index.html) and the [Institute for Social Research at University of Michigan](https://isr.umich.edu/) between October and November.